FAQs

 HOW DO I ESTABLISH MY NUT TREES?

-Be sure that you can provide water to the trees during their first growing season, keeping the soil surrounding them “uniformly moist, constantly.”
-Each tree should receive 5 to 10 gallons of water per day until the end of May, and 2 to 3 times per week thereafter through mid-July.
+Overall, be sure that you can provide water to the trees during their first growing season, keeping the soil surrounding them “uniformly moist, constantly.”

 HOW DO I CHOOSE A SITE FOR MY NUT TREES?